Encryptioner/fish-boat-ludu/ai-instructions/task-1-initial-setup.md

 ### Instructions
 1. It doesn't look like the game I expected.
 It doesn't resemblance the snake ladder game
 2. The fish and boat should be expanded on multiple square and be visually attractive
-3. It will be similar to the provided link earlier with the variation of snake replacing hingry large fish like shark.
+3. It will be similar to the provided link earlier with the variation of snake replacing hungry large fish like shark.
 And ladder replacing the boat
 4. It will have the instructions and game logic similar to the link
 5. You may play the game there and understand the game functionality
 6. Then make a simplified clone  with the required variation by removing unnecessary clutter which are not necessary to play and understand the game